-- This school is an inclusive community that aims to support and welcome pupils with medical conditions - This school aims to provide all pupils with all medical conditions the same opportunities as others at school and adheres to local and National guidance when addressing any medical issues.
+Woodloes School is an inclusive community that supports and welcomes pupils with medical conditions.

+Woodloes School provides all pupils with medical conditions the same opportunities as others at school and adheres to local and National guidance when addressing any medical issues.